Starlink vs. Viasat Internet

 • Satellite obstructions can disrupt service

-Starlink is still a relatively new player in the satellite internet space, but the response from consumers so far has been very positive.
-Viasat’s customer reviews are more mixed, with some users complaining about the slow speeds in data caps.
+Starlink is still a relatively new player in the satellite internet space, but the response from consumers so far has been positive.
+Viasat’s customer reviews are more mixed, with some users complaining about the slow speeds and data caps.

 Starlink vs. Viasat Internet Review